 In relation to the concerns raised in the public submissions with regard to gene technology and GM food, ANZFA has prepared a public discussion paper on the safety assessment process for GM food.
 This is widely available and may assist in addressing some of the concerns raised by the public.
-Other government and industry bodies are also addressing the broader concerns in relation to gene technology.
+In addition, in collaboration with Biotechnology Australia, ANZFA has produced an information pamphlet entitled Genetically Modified Foods that has been distributed throughout Australian supermarkets.